SURG: Small Undergraduate Research Grants

 When should I apply?

-If you are interested in a SURG grant for the Summer/Fall 2014 semesters, the deadline is Monday, March 24, 2014.
-Appointments with the Director or Assistant Director of the URO to review proposals should be made no later than Friday, March 21, 2014.
+If you are interested in SURG for Spring 2018, the deadline is Wednesday, October 25, 2017.
+Appointments to meet with the Director or Assistant Directors of the URO to review proposals should be made no later than Monday, October 23, 2017.